RealUnify: Do Unified Models Truly Benefit from Unification? A Comprehensive Benchmark: RealUnify

 For the GEU tasks, we focus on questions that require the model to leverage its generative capabilities to simplify problem-solving and thereby improve overall accuracy.
 To this end, we design $4$ customized tasks that evaluate the model's understanding capability.

-\textbf{Mental Reconstruction.} This task type evaluates a model's ability to reason over and reconstruct disrupted visual inputs.
+\textbf{Mental Reconstruction.} This task type evaluates models' ability to reason over and reconstruct disrupted visual inputs.
 Images are divided into patches of varying granularity and then shuffled.
-The model is required to answer specific questions based on the disordered image, accurate responses typically hinge on the ability to consider spatial arrangement, matching, or relational relations.
+The model is tasked with answering specific questions based on this disordered image.
+Achieving accurate responses often relies on understanding spatial, matching, and relational cues.
 Success in these tasks necessitates accurate reconstruction of the original image.

 \textbf{Mental Tracking.} This task aims to test the model's ability to trace and update visual states through a sequence of transformations.
 The input consists of digits constructed from colored line segments, and the model is instructed to perform diverse modifications—for example, ``\texttt{first changing all blue segments to green, then turning all green segments into yellow}'', and so on.
 The model is then queried about the digit represented by a specific color.
-Successfully completing such tasks requires the model to internally track and memorize how different regions evolve under successive changes.
+Accomplishing such tasks requires the model to internally track and memorize how different regions evolve under successive changes.

 \textbf{Attentional Focusing.} This category examines whether unified models can effectively concentrate on critical regions within complex visual inputs, a paradigm often associated with the notion of ``thinking with images''~\citep{Thyme,su2025thinking}.
 Common techniques for emphasizing salient content include cropping, bounding-box annotation, or super-resolution.
 For unified models, however, a key challenge is whether they can leverage their native visual generation ability to highlight target regions directly, thereby facilitating more accurate visual understanding.
 This task category encompasses $3$ sub-tasks, involving \textit{Quantity Recognition}, \textit{OCR Recognition}, and \textit{Attribute Recognition}, which collectively assess a model's capacity to extract and reason over essential information.